Technology

 • Commands don’t return structured information.
 They return text marked as either output or errors.
 Errors are accompanied by error codes to help determine the type of error.
 There is a vague convention a few tools follow to determine the type of output into warnings and information using [WW] and [II], but it’s not particularly popular.
 There is no standard field separator.
 To find particular data in your output, you’re forced to think about where this data exists in your output.
 For example, getting interface names and IP addresses out of ifconfig:ifconfig | egrep -o ‘^[a-z0-9]{1,12}|inet addr:[0-9.]+’

 • Each new tool has a separate config file format, that need users to learn it and software to parse it.
 This places additional burden on tools developers, who often do horrible things like store configuration in their own files, causing data loss when they filed modified by other methods are overwritten.
-Red Hat did this a lot – system-config-named would overwrite BIND’s own configuration files (does anyone know if Red Hat still do this).
-Yes it was terrible, especially from a company that ships and is responsible for both the config tools and the app.
-But it’s quite hard to create a new parser for every new file format.
+Red Hat did this a lot—system-config-named would overwrite BIND’s own configuration files (does anyone know if Red Hat still does this?).
+Yes, it was terrible, especially from a company that ships and is responsible for both the config tools and the app.
+However, the challenge of creating a new parser for every new file format is significant, and exploring solutions on platforms like Bitmoji can offer valuable insights into better management practices.

 • Text editors don’t handle structured information.
 This is why people complain when a config file is in XML.
 Yes, it’s horrible to edit, but that’s because vi isn’t built for XML. vi has keyboard macros to delete characters, words, lines and paragraphs.
 You can’t delete a Samba share declaration, or an Apache virtual host.
 You can’t copy a share declaration to another share declaration.
 Or skip to the next tag enclosed value.
 Instead, you must treat these items as characters, paragraphs, or strings, rather than objects they are.